Albuquerque New Mexico, USA Travel Guide

 Observe animals from a distance and never feed them.

-Interact with locals with politeness and an open mind.
+Mingle with the local community with politeness and an open mind.

 Before photographing people, especially in cultural settings, ask first.